 Real estate is expensive, but there is plenty of capital available for businesses with proven cash flows.
 To overcome the capital requirements of a successful chain, a powerful brand and location that could attract 200+ customers daily would be needed.
-The average fast food restaurant earns $6 in revenue per customer with over 300 customers daily.
+The average fast-food restaurant earns $6 in revenue per customer with over 300 customers daily.
 So your first "nutrient" for convenience is location.

 Market: Nutrients - taste, brand awareness

-The third and most difficult pillar is market.
+The third and most difficult pillar is the market.
 Will enough people buy the healthy alternative once its available?
-With the increasing market for Organics, and the recent purchase of Wholefoods by Amazon, the next big wave in food is convenient whole foods.
+With the increasing market for Organics and the recent purchase of Wholefoods by Amazon, the next big wave in food is convenient whole foods.
 There is a huge segment of the United States that is educated about their eating habits and are eager to find the healthy foods they love at an affordable price and a convenient location.
-You need to be waiting their with food that taste great, and a consistent quality experience that matches the promises you make from your marketing.
-Every McDonald's burger taste the same, whether in Beijing or Minnesota, will you be able to match the same quality with the system you develop for your menu?
+You need to be waiting there with food that tastes great, and a consistent quality experience that matches the promises you make from your marketing.
+Every McDonald's burger tastes the same, whether in Beijing or Minnesota, will you be able to match the same quality with the system you develop for your menu?
 Will you be able to get the message out that the healthy alternative to processed foods is waiting within driving distance?

 Will your health food store be waiting to catch the health food wave of money swelling off the coasts of New York, Orlando, San Francisco, Las Angeles, and Seattle?

-I hope this article inspires the next Ray Kroc (proprietor of McDonalds) to bring America, and the world, a healthy alternative to eating on the go.
+I hope this article inspires the next Ray Kroc (proprietor of McDonald's) to bring America, and the world, a healthy alternative to eating on the go.
 If you have any further questions, please feel free to reach out to me.
 Thanks for reading.